vaishalilambe/Team7_Santander_Product_Recommendation/README.md

 ## Synopsis:

-In this project we build a recommendation system [predictive model] for a customer on the basis of behavior of his existing product consumption and recommend products similar to it.
+In this project we build a recommendation system for a customer on the basis of behavior of his existing product consumption and recommend products similar to it.

 ## Final Project Prsentation